 Why is the map not showing neighborhood streets?

-For this beta version of the map, we are only showing primary and secondary arterials as defined in the city’s snow response priorities map.
+We are only showing primary and secondary arterials as defined in the city’s snow response priorities map.
 We are still piloting this tool and testing it.
 We anticipate that future updates will include all snow response routes.

 How often is the data refreshed?